What is a Blue Chip Company?

 2. Flour Mills of Nigeria

-This company is one of the earliest to begin wheat milling in Nigeria.
+This is one of the earliest blue-chip companies to begin wheat milling in Nigeria.
 Famous for its brand, Golden Penny, it remains a favourite among confectioneries, bakers and consumers in Nigeria.
-It is valued at 86.11b and is trading at N21.00 per share on the Nigerian Stock Exchange.
+Basically, it is valued at 86.11b and is trading at N21.00 per share on the Nigerian Stock Exchange.

 3. Unilever Nigeria Plc